iman42/IF-Store/README.md

 1. open the root folder in VSCode
 2. press `⌘+Shift+P` (or `Ctrl+Shift+P` on Windows)
 3. execute the `Extensions: Show Recommended Extensions` command.

+## To add a new service:

+Just add a new directory in `./services/`, and make sure all the tests pass :)